 - If your ankle bumps the stiff upper half too much, it can cause chafing

-The ASICS Gel-Nimbus 20 is an extremely responsive shoe.
+The ASICS Gel-Nimbus 21 is an plush, soft shoe.
 Although it has a thinner midsole than most, the cushion underneath is soft enough to make up for it.
-The Gel-Nimbus 20 is designed for running on many different surfaces, and the extra responsiveness gives you as much grip control as you could want, even on dirt or turf.
+The Gel-Nimbus 21 is designed for running on many different surfaces, and the extra responsiveness gives you as much grip control as you could want, even on dirt or turf.